get-set-fetch/documentation/site/node/storage.md

 title: Storage
 order: 20
 ---
-Each URL (web page, image, API endpoint, ...) represents a `Resource`.
+Each scraped URL (web page, image, API endpoint, ...) represents a `Resource`.
 Binary content is stored under `resource.data` while text based content is stored under `resource.content`.
 Resources sharing the same project configuration and discovered from the same initial URL(s) are grouped in a `Project`.

 Projects represent the starting point for any scraping operation.
+Each project has its own `Queue` and `Resource` collections with their own storage options.
+This means you can use one storage type for managing the queue and a different one for storing the scraped resources.
+To be scraped URLs are first added to `Queue`, successfully scraped content is saved under `Resource`.

-You can add additional storage support by implementing the `Storage`, `Project`, `Resource` abstract classes. \\
+You can add additional storage support by implementing a subset of the `Storage`, `Project`, `Queue`, `Resource` abstract classes. \\
 Currently supported databases, Sqlite, MySQL, PostgreSQL, are accessed using `KnexStorage`.

 Check below connection examples for possible values of `conn`.